Apply

 Please note: The tentative defense dates included on this form must be at least four weeks in the future for a Master's thesis or at least six weeks in the future for a doctoral thesis.

-4. External Examiner Nomination Form signed by the supervisor and department head/designate; see below
+4. External Examiner Nomination Form signed by the supervisor and department head/designate; see "How to Nominate the External Examiner" below

-Please note: If the nominated external examiner is not a member of FGSR a PDF copy of their CV is required.
+Please note: If the proposed external examiner is not a member of FGSR, a PDF copy of their CV is required.

 5. Conflict of Interest Checklist signed by the candidate, supervisor, and department head